HeapHopper/Spotit/markdown/01_data_preparation.md

 As mentioned earlier, I want to see how much the second encoding phase changed the data, so I will save the sum of "1" in each genre after the first phase.

 To get a valid report, we need to aggregate the duplicate rows and count their "1" in each genre.
-Since we didn't handle the subgenre yet, aggregating the original `df` will loose us some subgenre data - so we do this aggreagation in a copied dataset.
+Since we didn't handle the subgenre yet, aggregating the original `df` will loose us some subgenre data - so we do this aggregation in a copied dataset.

 Lets create the report: